 DINNER TIME on the Avenue, pizza with local toppings!

 CHAUD CREOLE – Home-style local cuisine meets fine dining at Chaud Creole in St. Anns.
 Under the tutelage of uber-chef Khalid Mohammed, the kitchen turns out to-die-for Crab & Dumplings in a delicate coconut curry sauce; Sancoche, a soup with corn, dumplings and provisions added tableside; and Choka Sliders where tomato, melongene (eggplant) and pumpkin receive the slider treatment with sada roti standing in as the bun and toppings go local thanks to kuchela and crispy channa.
 Mains are also fantastic here and the comfort-food sides are usually served family style.
 Other local favorites include the tender Braised Oxtail and Oil Down that melt in your mouth.
-Chaud Café also makes its desserts in house – Bene Ball Ice Cream (inspired by a local bene ball candy) and a Chocolate Mousse, which incorporates local Cocobel Chocolate.
+Desserts are all in house like the Bene Ball Ice Cream (inspired by a local bene ball candy) and a Chocolate Mousse, which incorporates local Cocobel Chocolate.
 (Chaud Creole also does a fantastic Sunday buffet brunch and a buffet lunch on Fridays, if you can’t make it for dinner.)

 PIZZA PIES at BUZO, CHOP CHOPS, LA CANTINA or BACCO – You’re probably saying “I didn’t fly thousands of miles to T&T to eat pizza.”
 Well this recommendation is for those seeking an inexpensive meal and Trini-inspired pizzas like the Saltfish at Chop Chops and La Cantina’s The Trinidad with pineapple & pepperoni.
 The bonus is that T&T’s has one of the Caribbean’s best pizza scenes thanks to several authentic Italian pizza spots.
 (Buzo Osteria Italiana, Chops Chops Bistro and La Cantina Pizzeria are in the Port of Spain area; Bacco Pizzeria is in San Fernando’s Duncan Village, but we’ve listed it just in case you’re staying with family and friends beyond the POS area.)